 Hoffman, Allison K., "Discrimination Risks of Alzheimer’s as Support for Social Insurance for Long-Term Care" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2211.

 Civil Rights and Discrimination Commons, Disability Law Commons, Health Economics Commons, Health Law and Policy Commons, Health Policy Commons, Insurance Commons, Insurance Law Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Social Welfare Commons, Social Welfare Law Commons